quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Tail Loss Probe

-The algorithm described in this section is an adaptation of the Tail Loss Probe algorithm proposed for TCP {{!I-D.draft-dukkipati-tcpm-tcp-loss-probe}}.
+The algorithm described in this section is an adaptation of the Tail Loss Probe algorithm proposed for TCP {{TLP}}.

-A packet sent at the tail is particularly vulnerable to slow loss detection, since subsequent packets (and acks) are needed to trigger ack-based detection.
-To ameliorate this weakness of tail packets, the sender schedules an alarm when a tail packet is transmitted.
+A packet sent at the tail is particularly vulnerable to slow loss detection, since acks of subsequent packets are needed to trigger ack-based detection.
+To ameliorate this weakness of tail packets, the sender schedules an alarm when the last ackable packet before quiescence is transmitted.
 When this alarm fires, a Tail Loss Probe (TLP) packet is sent to evoke an acknowledgement from the receiver.

 The alarm duration, or Probe Timeout (PTO), is set based on the following
 conditions: